ibm-cloud-docs/openshift/ts-cluster-cli.md

 {: #500_error_oc_login}

-When you try to log in to a {{site.data.keyword.redhat_openshift_notm}} cluster via `oc login` for the first time and you see an error message similar to the following.
+When you try to log in to a {{site.data.keyword.redhat_openshift_notm}} cluster via `oc login` for the first time and you see an error message similar to the following example.
 {: tsSymptoms}

 ```txt